sdsc/sdsc-summer-institute-2018/0_preparation/0_getting_started/README.md

 We are asking all attendees to use the training accounts that we will be providing, even if you already have your own account.
 This will minimize problems related to custom configurations (e.g. environment variables, choice of shell, etc.) that may cause some of the hands-on examples to break and gives participants access to the Comet reservation created for the workshop.

 **Notes:**
 * You should have gotten email for the Institute staff welcoming you to the Institute, with instructions about how to obtain your account information.
-If you did not recieve these instructions, please contact us at [INSERT EMAIL CONTENT HERE].
+If you did not recieve these instructions, please contact us at [INSERT EMAIL CONTACT HERE].
 * You should have been given your account information ( `<username>`  and `<password>` by Institute staff.
-If you do not have a class account, please contact us at [INSERT EMAIL CONTENT HERE].
+If you do not have a class account, please contact us at [INSERT EMAIL CONTACT HERE].
 * If you forgot your password, please visit [PASSWORD RESET PAGE] to recover it.

 # <a name="term-app"></a>How to Use the Terminal Application: